graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 ```

 However, beware that the best grain size on one machine might not be the best on another, so use this option cautiously.

+Similarly, there are different partitioners that TBB can use, but again, the
+default `auto_partitioner` does well in most cases and it's only in special
+circumstances that one might want to use something different.

 ## Different Blocked Range Templates